pitt-rnel/rtma/README.md

   - MacOS: Install XCode command line tools (Clang is default compiler on modern Macs)
 - Install Clang and ctypeslib2 python packages
 	`pip install clang` and `pip install ctypeslib2`
+- Previously a package called "ctypesgen" was used instead of clang/ctypeslib2.
+This has recently been updated to support Python3 and can be used as an alternative to clang/ctypeslib2 if there are any issues with clang/ctypeslib2.
+This package can be found on GitHub.

 #### C&#35;
 - Windows only, Visual Studio 2005 or later.
 Latest VS2019 works.